simolus3/drift/sally/README.md

 create an issue.

 ##### Before this library can be released
-- Custom primary keys
 - Stabilize all end-user APIs and document them extensively
-- Support default values and expressions, auto-increment
+- More unit tests
 ##### Definitely planned for the future
+- Specify primary keys
+- Support default values and expressions
 - Allow using DAOs instead of having to put everything in the main database class.
 - Support more Datatypes: We should at least support `DateTime` and `Uint8List`,